SatwantKumar/adni-paired-benchmark-swap/docs/analysis_conventions_v1.0.md

 - Rule-out targets PPA (sensitivity) for “not Negative”
 - Rule-in targets NPA (specificity) for “not Positive”

-To avoid optimistic bias from threshold selection on the evaluation cohort, plasma thresholds are derived on a RID-level derivation split and all primary Paper A performance and benchmark-swap results are evaluated on the held-out split (split parameters recorded in `outputs/paperA/definitions.yaml` and the generated Paper A audit outputs).
+To avoid optimistic bias from threshold selection on the evaluation cohort, plasma thresholds are derived on a RID-level derivation split and all primary Paper performance and benchmark-swap results are evaluated on the held-out split (split parameters recorded in `outputs/paperA/definitions.yaml` and the generated Paper audit outputs).

 ## Metrics